-by Linda McGurk – When Noreen Greimann of West Chester, Pennsylvania, was a child she loved digging holes in the dirt and watching plants grow in the gardens that her mother and grandparents carefully tended to.
+by Linda McGurk – Gardening with kids is magical, fun, and always full of surprises.
+When Noreen Greimann of West Chester, Pennsylvania, was a child she loved digging holes in the dirt and watching plants grow in the gardens that her mother and grandparents carefully tended to.
 In adulthood, Greimann’s passion for growing her own crops only grew stronger, so when she had children of her own she couldn’t wait to share her love of gardening with them.

 Little did she know that the organized gardener in her was in for a big shock.
 “Before my children were born, I meticulously planned my garden.
 Every seed and plant was carefully placed in its spot,” Greimann recalls.
 “All that changed when my children became interested in gardening.
 My initial enthusiasm waned as they had their very own vision for where the seeds should go.
 Why would you ever want to plant seeds in a straight line?”

 Gardening With Kids is Good For the Soul

 As Greimann quickly learned, gardening with kids can definitely throw you some curveballs in the beginning.
 But if you can only get past children’s natural propensity for chaos, the rewards of this hobby are plentiful, for adults and children alike.
 Research suggests that when we ingest certain bacteria in the soil, specifically Mycobacterium vaccae, the brain releases serotonin, which in turn can reduce anxiety and increase feelings of happiness.
 As many seasoned gardeners will testify, this makes gardening a therapeutic and even mood enhancing experience.

 | Related: How to Create a Pollinator Garden |